 Black-eyed Susan is one of the most recognizable and iconic wildflowers in the United States.
 These beautiful Michigan native wildflowers come from the Rudbeckia genus in the aster or daisy family (Asteraceae).

 Black-eyed Susan flowers have bright yellow ray petals that surround dark brown central florets.
-Black-eyed Susan enjoys a long blooming period from early summer until the first frost arrives in the fall.
+These flowers enjoy a long blooming period from early summer until the first frost arrives in the fall.

 Scientific Name:Rudbeckia hirta